mixer/interactive-unreal-plugin/README.md

 $ git submodule update --init --recursive
 ```

-The submodule points to the tip of the branch of the `cpprestsdk` repository
+The submodule points to the tip of the branch of the `interactive-cpp` repository
 specified in `interactive-unreal-plugin`'s `.gitmodules` file.
-Note that this submodule
-is a fork of the mainline cpprestsdk repo, maintained by the Xbox Live team to
-support the Xbox platform.

 ### Having Trouble?